The 8 Best Things to Do in Kansas City

 For a window into the past, swing by the old-timey Planters Seed & Spice Co. before hitting the Arabia Steamboat Museum ($16.50 for adults), where you’ll find an impressive collection of pre–Civil War artifacts.
 Later, refuel with a cappuccino at City Market Coffee or a sandwich at Pigwich, located within the Local Pig butchery.

-Full of flowers, fountains, and sculptures, the Kauffman Memorial Garden is a lovely place to spend an afternoon.
+Full of flowers, fountains, and sculptures, the Kauffman Memorial Garden is a lovely place to spend an hour.

 7. Discover the Ewing and Muriel Kauffman Memorial Garden